lambdaq/stegosaurus/README.md

 * Support method to distribute payload across multiple carrier files
 * Provide ```-t``` flag to test if a payload may be present within a carrier file
 * Find more dead zones within the bytecode to place the payload, such as dead code
+* Add a ```-g``` option which will grow the size of the file to supported larger payloads for users that are not concerned with a change in file size (for instance if Stegosaurus is injected into a build pipeline)

+#### Contributions

+Thanks to S0lll0s for:

 * Prevent placing the payload in long runs of opcodes that do not take an argument as this can lead to exposure of the payload through tools like ```strings```
-* Add a ```-g``` option which will grow the size of the file to supported larger payloads for users that are not concerned with a change in file size (for instance if Stegosaurus is injected into a build pipeline)

 #### Contact